GRASIA: Research Group on Agent-based, Social and Interdisciplinary Applications

 Brief description of the Research Team / Research Group / Department

+GRASIA has researchers from computer sciences, social sciences, design, journalism, pharmacy, or gender studies.
+These tools are being applied in domains such as online communities, social movements, sustainable development, sociology, economics and organisational science.
 We are at the Complutense University of Madrid, the largest university in Spain and one of the oldest universities in the world, consistently ranking as one of the top universities in Spain.

 Research lines / projects proposed

 The principal investigator is Samer Hassan (http://samer.hassan.name), faculty associate at Berkman Klein Center at Harvard University and Associate Professor at Complutense University of Madrid.
-We are a flat organisation and we have a strong commitment to diversity to strengthen our network.
+We follow a flat organisation and we have a strong commitment to diversity to strengthen our network.

-The project has multiple lines:
+The project has multiple open lines:

 - Social research (mixed methods, both quali and quantitative) on large communities or co-ops